Isometric dilations and von Neumann inequality for finite rank commuting contractions

+for all $p \in \mathbb{C}[z_1, \ldots, z_n]$.
+Now one knows on one hand the existence of isometric dilations of $n$-tuples in $\T^n(\clh)$, $n = 1, 2$, is guaranteed by the celebrated dilation theory of Sz.-Nagy and Foias and Ando.
+On the other hand, in general, neither the existence of isometric dilation nor the von Neumann inequality holds for tuples in $\T^n(\clh)$, $n > 2$ (even in the case of $\mbox{dim~} \clh < \infty$).
+For instance, see the counterexamples by Varopoulous \cite{V}, Crabb and Davie \cite{CD1} and Parrott \cite{Par}.

-An intriguing question therefore is to characterize $n$ tuples $T$ in $\T^n(\clh)$, $n \geq 3$, such that $T$ admits an isometric dilation (and satisfy the von Neumann inequality over a variety in $\overline{\D}^n$ or $\D^n$ in the sense of \cite{AM1}, \cite{DS}, \cite{DSS} and \cite{BDHS}).
+An intriguing question therefore is to identify those $n$-tuples in $\T^n(\clh)$, $n \geq 3$, which admit isometric dilation (and also satisfy the von Neumann inequality over a variety in $\overline{\D}^n$ or $\D^n$ in the sense of \cite{AM1}, \cite{DS}, \cite{DSS} and \cite{BDHS}).
 This has turned into one of the most challenging questions in multivariable operator theory and functions of several complex variables.
-However, the research in this direction seems unexplored except the work of Grinshpan, Kaliuzhnyi-Verbovetskyi, Vinnikov and Woerdeman \cite{VV} and the recent paper \cite{BDHS} (and also see Ball, Li, Timotin and Trent in \cite{BLTT}).
+However, the research in this direction seems unexplored except the work of Grinshpan, Kaliuzhnyi-Verbovetskyi, Vinnikov and Woerdeman \cite{VV} and the recent paper \cite{BDHS}.
+Also see Choi and Davidson \cite{CD}, Drury \cite{Dr}, Holbrook \cite{Ho1, Ho2}, Knese \cite{K1} and Kosi\'{n}ski \cite{LK} for relevant examples and results.

-The purpose of this paper is to study a class of $n$-tuples of commuting contractions $\clp_n(\clh)$ $(n\geqslant3)$ (see subsection \ref{sub-pnh}) admitting (isometric) dilations to the Hardy space over $\D^n$.
-The existence of isometric dilations for tuples in $\clp_n(\clh)$ is known by the commutant lifting theorem obtained by Ball, Li, Timotin and Trent in \cite{BLTT}.
-Here we first prove an explicit isometric dilation for tuples in $\clp_n(\clh)$.
-This is achieved via an explicit commutant lifting theorem which is similar to that of \cite{BLTT}.
-However, the core of our approach uses a technique of McCullough and Sultanic's \cite{MS} commutant lifting on an annulus.
-The class of commuting contractions considered in this article is larger than the one considered in \cite{BDHS}.
-Also as an application, we obtain a version of sharper von Neumann inequality, in terms of algebraic varieties in $\bar{\D}^n$, for finite rank tuples in $\clp_n(\clh)$.

-The rest of the paper is organized as follows.
-In the next section we set up notation and terminology.
-In Section 3, we consider the dilation of finite rank commuting operator tuples in the class $\p_n(\clh)$.
-This is obtained by first proving a general commuting lifting theorem.
-A sharp von Neumann inequality on varieties is considered in Section 4.